yaqoah/Daily-Dose-Of-Quotes/README.md

-# Daily Dose Of Quotes
+# qoutify

-> A Program that parses a [website](https://www.less-real.com/quotes), generating a random (anime related) quote every 20 minutes and delivers it to the user as a notification.
+> A Program that parses a [website](https://www.less-real.com/quotes), delivering a quote every x minutes as a notification via Windows System Tray.

-# Requirements
-> A good internet connection, also Java 8 and .. just run it :)

- ## Technologies:
+## Requirements

+     java 8;
-     jsoup
+     jsoup 1.14.1;
-     maven
+     maven 3.6.0;
-     junit